Seeing the world through different hues

-Probably not, if you’re reading this on a blog of a graphic designer.
-But it’s estimated that colour blindness affects approximately 8% of men population and 1 in 200 women in the world.
+It is estimated that colour blindness or some kind of visual deficiency affects approximately 8% of men population and 1 in 200 women in the world.
 In Britain this means that there are approximately 3 million colour blind people (about 4.5% of the entire population), most of whom are male.

 Worldwide, there are approximately 300 million people with colour blindness, almost the same number of people as the entire population of the USA!

 One of the most common types of color blindness are protanopia (blindness to red) and deuteranopia (blindness to green).
 About one-third of color blind people are completely blind to red or green; most of the remainder have milder forms of color blindness.

 Why should we all care, even if we see clearly?

 Most people with some kind of colour blindness are not able to be designers like you.
 Or electricians.
 Or perform many other fantastic jobs out there.
 Not that it’s impossible, but not seeing all colours in the same way as most people do, affects life in many aspects.
 These include:

 - not being able to recognise traffic lights correctly,

 - not being able to choose right clothes for you and your children,

 - not being able to distinguish ripe fruit from fresh one,